 Do I need my manager’s support?

 Applications for the Internship Programme will only be accepted with a written and signed statement of support from your line manager.
 This statement of support from your manager is included as part of the application form.
 Before you start the programme we will also provide you with a partnership agreement, which will be signed by yourself, your line manager, your supervisor and the Clinical Academic Programme Team.

 What is the Partnership Agreement?

-The Partnership Agreement is included within the appendix of the application form and outlines the minimum expected of each of the partners, that is: the Fellow, their line manager, the Fellow’s mentorship team and the programme team.
+The Partnership Agreement is included within the appendix of the application form and outlines the minimum expected of each of the partners, that is: the intern, their line manager, the intern’s supervisor and the programme team.

 What time commitment is needed?

-For the Internship Programme you will need to commit to a minimum of 30 days study time over a nine month period.
-A number of programme days (about five) will be fixed dates which cannot be changed.
-The remaining study days can be flexible and negotiated with your mentorship team and employer.
+For the Internship Programme you will need to commit to 48 days study time over a twelve month period.
+A minimum of 10 programme days will be fixed dates which cannot be changed.
+The remaining study days can be flexible and negotiated with your academic supervisor and employer.

 What are the benefits for my employer?

 The Internship Programme supports the national agenda to increase the capability of non-medical clinicians to contribute to the improvement of patient outcomes and innovations in healthcare.
-Individuals undertaking the programme will develop the skills and knowledge required to undertake their own clinical research and progress along the clinical academic career pathway.
+Individuals undertaking the programme will start to develop the skills and knowledge required to undertake their own clinical research and progress along the clinical academic career pathway.

 How does the funding for my course costs and single payment grant work?

 There will be no requirement for you to pay any fees associated with the programme.
-When you commence your programme, we will reimburse your employing organisation with the single payment grant of £5,100.
+When you commence your programme, we will provide your employing organisation with the single payment grant of £7,500.

 Is the programme assessed?

-The programme is not formally assessed but you will be provided with feedback from your mentor(s) and programme team throughout and at the summative presentation at the end of the programme.
+The programme is not formally assessed but you will be provided with feedback from your supervisor(s) and Clinical Academic Programme Team throughout and at the summative presentation at the end of the programme.

-Please refer to the ‘Internship Programme structure’ page for more information on the expected programme outcomes for fellows.
+Please refer to the ‘Internship Programme structure’ page for more information on the expected programme outcomes.

 What happens after the programme?

-The programme will give individuals the skills and knowledge required to apply successfully for the next stage of the clinical academic pathway (e.g. Pre-doctoral Clinical Academic Fellowship, Masters in Research or equivalent).
+The programme will give you the skills and knowledge required to apply successfully for the next stage of the clinical academic pathway (e.g. Pre-doctoral Clinical Academic Fellowship, Masters in Research or equivalent).
 Support and guidance on options for further academic study or clinical academic careers will be provided.

 After completing the programme, you will also become a member of our clinical academic programme alumni, providing you with further opportunities and support.

-If your question has not been addressed on this page, please contact the programme team.
+If your question has not been addressed on this page, please contact the clinical academic programmes team.